 In addition, blue light has been associated with digital eye strain and even outright blindness.
 Protection from HEV light is therefore key, and that’s why they are increasingly popular.
 But what exactly are blue light glasses?

-These are glasses that are fitted with filters in their lenses that block or absorb blue light in order to reduce the amount of blue light that reaches your eyes.
+These are glasses that are fitted with filters in their lenses that block or absorb blue light to reduce the amount of blue light that reaches your eyes.

 So even if you spend the whole day working, anti-blue light glasses for computers will lessen your exposure to blue light significantly.
 As night approaches, putting on these glasses means you don’t have to worry about staying awake at night.
 Blue light blocking glasses also aim to reduce the eye strain when spending so many hours staring at a screen.